celadari/json-logic-scala/docs/_posts/define-as-a-service.md

 To pass implementations as service providers, place provider-configuration files under a directory in the resource directory `META-INF/services`.
-The directory's name is the fully-qualified binary name of the interface/service's type.
+The directory's name is the fully qualified binary name of the interface/service's type.

 The directory contains a list of files.
-Each file represents an implementation of the interface (whose fully-qualified binary name), with parameters of its very own.
+Each file represents an implementation of the interface, with a fully qualified binary name, and with parameters of its own.

 ## File parameters